 Though some might consider a bit of a stretch, I think this basic structure — mostly fun, but tinged with something decidedly not — is a fitting analogy for The Indominus Escape.
 For the most part, it’s an entertaining enough addition to the franchise, but it’s also representative of a worrying trend that has become apparent since the release of Jurassic World: toys, tie-in products, clothing, video games — everything about the franchise is being geared explicitly towards children.

 Now, you might argue that isn’t surprising (or anything new; I very well might have felt the same way had I been an adult at the time of the original film’s release), and you’d have something of a point — as disappointing as it is, integrity-wise, kids represent the biggest market for the Jurassic franchise, so it’s to be expected that it’d be geared towards them.

 Thing is, though: this continued infantilisation is a bit of a slap in the face for the fans who have kept the franchise from extinction over the years, those who have been there since the early days, who — though they may still be at heart — are not kids anymore, and who’d like to see something a little bit more mature from their favourite franchise.

 It’s not as if the potential isn’t there.

-Time, time, and time again, I’m told by people that Jurassic Park is a kid’s film — and time, time, and time again, I gently remind them that it’s not, that children love dinosaurs, and so love Jurassic, however much it might frighten them.
+Time, time, and time again, people tell me that Jurassic Park is a kid’s film — and time, time, and time again, I gently remind them that it’s not, that children love dinosaurs, and so love Jurassic, however much it might frighten them.

 That was just as true in the nineties as it is now (even if the franchise itself has moved away from its more serious beginnings, if it has, at risk of sounding somewhat harsh, dumbed-down a little), and my most fervent hope, as we head into 2017 and beyond, is that the people in control of the franchise realise this, that they open themselves up to taking some risks, rather than continuing to put out stuff that they know will sell, simply because children will buy it.